Rethinking Generalization in Few-Shot Classification: Experiments and discussion

 \subsection{Selecting helpful patches at inference time}

-\cref{fig:patch_importance_v} shows a visualisation of the patch importance weights~$\boldsymbol{v}$ that are learned at inference time during the inner loop adaptation for the support set images.
+\cref{fig:patch_importance_v} shows a visualization of the patch importance weights~$\boldsymbol{v}$ that are learned at inference time during the inner loop adaptation for the support set images.
 Brighter regions represent a higher importance weight, meaning that these patches will contribute most to the classification of query samples if matches with high similarity can be found.
 Judging from the visualized weights, \textit{FewTURE} seems to consistently select characteristic regions of the depicted objects, \eg, the rim of the bowls, strings of the guitar or the dogs' facial area, and to exclude unimportant or out-of-task information.

-We further investigate the influence of the number of optimization steps in our inner loop token importance weighting using ViT-small on \textit{mini}ImageNet.
+We further investigate the influence of the number of optimization steps in our inner loop token importance weighting method using ViT-small on \textit{mini}ImageNet.
 The results in \cref{fig:ablation_upt_steps_both} indicate that increasing the steps up to 20 aligns with increased performance, both during validation and testing.
-While the initial increase in test accuracy when using our token reweighting (steps $>0$) is rather significant with $1.15\%$, the contribution of higher step numbers comes at the cost of higher computational complexity, and we generally found anything between 5 and 15 steps to be a good performance \vs inference-time trade-off.
+While the initial increase in test accuracy when using our token reweighting (steps $>0$) is rather significant with $1.15\%$, the contribution of higher step numbers comes at the cost of higher computational complexity, and we generally found anything between 5 and 15 steps to be a good performance \vs inference-time trade-off (see supplementary material for further details).